Draft Role Descriptions

 • Will at all times reject any improper or inappropriate practices

-• Will behave with courtesy and respect towards the Chairperson and fellow members of the Club
+• Will behave with courtesy and respect towards the Chairman and fellow members of the Club

-• Will not engage in conduct which in the reasonable opinion of the Management Committee would bring the Club into disrepute
+• Will not engage in conduct which in the reasonable opinion of the Council would bring the Club into disrepute

 • Will comply with all provisions in the Constitution